 Perhaps there is a historical reason for this.
 The heaviest areas of Roman settlement were southern Gaul and western Hispanic.
 The languages in these areas currently are, Spanish, Catalan, Occitan and Italian.
 These languages seem closer to each other in pronunciation than they would be to French or Portuguese.
 French and Portuguese are very nasal languages, of that there can be no doubt.
 The areas of Northern France and Lusitania were less heavily settled by the Romans and the pre-Roman, Celtic Languages would have held out longer in these areas and therefore have influenced these languages more than the others.
 Another reason for French being different pronunciation wise is the influence of the Germanic language Frankish, which would have been the first language of Charlamagne.

 As regards declensions from Classical Latin, Italian developed a plural based on the First Declension which featured mainly mainly words in the feminine gender and the second masc/neutral declension of Latin.
 Italian also seem to have preserved the root modifications typical of the third declension.

 Latin -> homo → pl.
 Homines Italian – uomo -> uomini

-Italian, as mentioned in my previous Spanish post, derives much of it’s vocabulary from Late Latin, whereas as Spanish gets some of it’s vocab from an older form of Latin.
+Italian, as mentioned in my previous Spanish post, derives much of its vocabulary from Late Latin, whereas as Spanish vocabulary seems to stem from an older form of Latin.
 For example, in Italian buon giorno comes from late Latin bonus diurnus whereas the Spanish buenas dias comes from the older Latin bonus dies.

 Pei’s lexical chart had Italian at 12% distant to Latin, closer than Italian, Portuguese, Spanish or french. but it came second in terms of which language was closest!
 What could be more close to Latin that Italian??
 Stay tuned…